raspberrypi/utils/README.md

 * [ovmerge](ovmerge/) - A tool for merging DT overlay source files (`*-overlay.dts`),
     flattening and sorting `.dts` files for easy comparison, displaying the include tree, etc.
+* [pinctrl](pinctrl/) - A more powerful replacement for raspi-gpio, a tool for displaying and modifying the GPIO and pin muxing state of a system, bypassing the kernel.
 * [raspinfo](raspinfo/) - A short script to dump information about the Pi.
 Intended for the submission of bug reports.
 * [vclog](vclog/) - A tool to get VideoCore 'assert' or 'msg' logs